mohannadalaa/DEVOPS/README.md

 stop => stops the container gradually to make a safe stop kill => directly kills it

-docker rm <containername> => to remove it docker rm <imagename> => to remove it
+docker rm <containername> => to remove container docker rm <imagename> => to remove image
 ------------------------------------------------------
 Volumes:
-to sync between the working directory and out local machine we use bind mounts volums -v docker run --name mynodeappcontainer -p 8060:3000 -v $(C:\Users\mohannad.alaa\Desktop\Dockerstudy\nodeapp):/use/src/app  mynodeappimage
+to sync between the working directory and our local machine we use bind mounts volums -v docker run --name mynodeappcontainer -p 8060:3000 -v $(C:\Users\mohannad.alaa\Desktop\Dockerstudy\nodeapp)/src:/use/src/app  mynodeappimage

 ----------------------------------------------------------
 to leave some files as it is in the container we can use anonymous volume like if we need to maintain  node modules folder